chucknorris/roundhouse/README.markdown

 # REQUIREMENTS
 * .NET Framework 3.5
-* SQL Server 2005/2008 installed (or required DLLS in the GAC for SQL Server 2005/2008)
 * SA access to the sql server (for creation or deletion)
 * change access to the database (for everything else)